-But please note we’re not talking about the 70% – 100% aggressive allocation in stocks that most financial advisors recommend for younger folks.
-We’re talking about a classic 60/40 allocation that has proven to perform quite well and to be less volatile during downturns.
+But please note we're not talking about the 70% – 100% aggressive allocation in stocks that most financial advisors recommend for younger folks.
+We're talking about a classic 60/40 allocation.
+It has proven to perform quite well and to be less volatile during downturns.
 See the historical risk/return performance below.

 Historical Portfolio Composition Returns

-It’s safe to assume the largest percentage of ultra-high net worth individuals are from the oldest generation.
-Hence, if you have over $30M in investable assets, you’re already so far ahead of the game that even a 50% correction still leaves you with plenty of assets remaining.
+It's safe to assume the largest percentage of ultra-high net worth individuals are from the oldest generation.
+Hence, if you have over $30M in investable assets, you're already so far ahead of the game.
+Even a 50% correction still leaves you with plenty of assets remaining.

 Stay The Course And Keep On Investing

 This survey should give people the confidence to invest in stocks for the long term.
 Your portfolio doesn't have to be wildly overweight stocks.
 But you should probably hover between a 51% – 100% weighting depending on your age and your financial goals.

-I’m personally happy with a 55% weighting in stocks and a 10% weighting in alternatives at this point in the cycle.
-I already experienced what it felt like to have a 70% weighting in stocks when the market dropped 10%, so I’ve adjusted accordingly.
+I'm happy with a 55% weighting in stocks and a 10% weighting in alternatives at this point in the cycle.
+Experiencing market volatility is no fun as your net worth grows.
+Less volatility is why I enjoy investing in alternative investments.

 My long-term goal is to earn a 5% – 6% annual return with low volatility.
 The way I plan to achieve these steady results is through broad diversification and investments in private real estate syndication.
 Treasury bonds and CDs temporarily yielding over 5% are helpful as well.

 I truly believe investing in real estate is one of the best ways to build wealth for most Americans.
 As a high net worth individual myself, I have roughly 40% of my net worth in real estate.
 It was about 40% until I bought a forever home during the start of the pandemic.